Bull Market Definition

 - When the situation of optimism is prevailing in the market, with optimism comes the high prices of the securities.
 So this is not a great time for the investors to enter the market when they are looking for buying inexpensive stocks.

-- Achieving the perfect timing in the market i.e., buying the securities at their lowest level and selling the same at their highest selling value is almost not possible to achieve by any person.
-When there is a bull market, then the ideal thing for the investor is to take the advantage of the rising prices in the market by the way of buying the stocks early in the trend wherever possible, and then sell the same when the stocks have reached to their peak level.
+- Achieving the perfect timing in the market, i.e., buying the securities at their lowest level and selling the same at their highest selling value, is almost not possible to achieve by any person.
+When there is a bull market, then the ideal thing for the investor is to take advantage of the rising prices in the market by way of buying the stocks early in the trend wherever possible, and then sell the same when the stocks have reached to their peak level.

 - Although some of the investors have an approach to invest during the bearish conditions of the market, however, the majority of investors have approached to invest during the bullish conditions of the market.
-As a whole when the past history is analyzed, the stock market has always posted the return.
+As a whole, when past history is analyzed, the stock market has always posted the return.

-Bull Market and bear markets have a large influence on the investments of the investors, so the investors before deciding to invest in any area should take some time for making the analyses that what market is doing and in which direction it is moving.
+Bull Market and bear markets have a large influence on the investments of the investors, so the investors, before deciding to invest in any area, should take some time for making the analyses that what the market is doing and in which direction it is moving.

-- As a whole when the past history is analyzed, over the long term stock market, has always posted a positive return.
+- As a whole, when the past history is analyzed, over the long term stock market has always posted a positive return.
 Achieving the perfect timing in the market is almost not possible to achieve by any person.
-When there is a bull market, then the ideal thing for the investor is to take the advantage of the rising prices in the market by the way of buying the stocks early in the trend wherever possible, and then sell the same when the stocks have reached to their peak level.
+When there is a bull market, then the ideal thing for the investor is to take advantage of the rising prices in the market by way of buying the stocks early in the trend wherever possible, and then sell the same when the stocks have reached to their peak level.